-The Farmington Convention & Visitors Bureau is here to assist members of the film and television industry considering northwestern New Mexico as a location and to make the process as easy as possible.
+The Farmington Convention & Visitors Bureau welcomes filmmakers to choose Farmington as their venue for their next film.
+The CVB is happy to assist members of the film and television industry considering northwestern New Mexico as a location and to make the process as easy as possible.
 Tonya Stinson, Director of the Farmington Convention & Visitors Bureau, serves as the liaison to the New Mexico Film Office and is endorsed by the City of Farmington and San Juan County to represent the area as the San Juan County Film Office.

 The San Juan County Film Process

 To begin filming in San Juan County, you must register your project with the San Juan County Film Office.
 Complete the following San Juan County Film Registration and contact Tonya Stinson, New Mexico Film Office Film Liaison, at 505-326-7602 or 800-448-1240.
 On weekends or after 5:00 p.m., email Tonya@FarmingtonNM.org for a prompt response.
 San Juan County Film Registration - PDF